-Make a face wash for oily, acne-prone skin:
+Face wash for oily, acne-prone skin:

 Blend baking soda and arrowroot powder into coconut oil.
 Stir in essential oils.
 Spoon mixture into small glass container.
 Rub a little under your arms as needed.

-Make and all-purpose cleaning spray:
+All-purpose cleaning spray:

 Remove fleas from your carpet with this powder: